-If you get less than 70% in either test then this is a fail.
+Less than 70% in either test is a fail.
 If you only fail one of the two assessments, you will only need to retake the part that you have failed.

 The practical driving test will take place in a large goods vehicle and will test your practical ability to prepare, drive and control the vehicle in various on-road situations.

-Skills for Logistics is a specialist and dedicated sector-based End Point Assessment Organisation offering the Large Goods Vehicle (LGV) Driver standard.
+Skills for Logistics is a specialist and dedicated sector-based End-Point Assessment Organisation offering the Large Goods Vehicle (LGV) Driver Standard Level 2.